Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

    ![](./media/image28.png)

-   11. Add the DHCP server name "Scenario-1-DHCP" and the IP address range for the DHCP server 10.2.107.2/24 (yes this is way to big, just easy to follow)
+   11. Add the DHCP server name "Scenario-1-DHCP" and the IP address range for the DHCP server 10.2.107.2/24 (Range does not need to be this large--we're just using /24s for simplicity)

    12. Add the Edge cluster, choose TNT##-CLSTR

    ![](./media/image29.png)

-   13. Click "Save" in the bottom right-hand corner.
+   13. Click "Save" in the bottom right-hand corner

-   14. Back on the "Set DHCP Config" screen, enable the DCHP Config.
+   14. Back on the "Set DHCP Config" screen, enable the DCHP Config

    15. Add in the address of the DCHP server created above 10.2.107.2/24